-The Vasa Museum – A Must Visit When in Stockholm
+The Vasa Museum – A Must Visit When you are in Stockholm

 By John Newton